ajhenley/gitbook/visualexplanation_of_sql_joins.md

 ###Visual Explanation of SQL Joins
 The most critical skill in working with a database is an understanding of joining tables.
-It is rare to encounter a database in an enterprise application that contains just one table.
+It is rare to encounter a database in an enterprise application that consists of just one table.
 Extracting data from related tables is a critical skill for anyone working with databases.

 We'll look at an example with two tables.
-The table on the left is called Table A and the table on the right will be called Table B.
+The table on the left is named Table A and the table on the right will be named Table B.

 Each table will contain two columns, ID and Letter and 5 records.
 The data for the left table is A,B,C,D,E the data for the right table is D,E,F,G,H.